Emon134409/Server/README.md

     <a href="http://www.beingup.net"><img src="img/website.png" height="20"></a>
   </p>
 </p>
 <p>Server is a light and fast library that makes networking for Android apps very simple.
-It is designed for transfer data between the Android app and server.
-Another major advantage of this is that it is very friendly with PHP.</p>
+It is designed for transfer data between the Android app and server.</p>

 Server offers the following benefits :
 ------